-The Chaos Warrior Leader costs 220 points.
+The Chaos Warrior Leader, the Aspiring Champion, costs 220 points.
 He is a Leader version of the Chaos Warrior with Chaos Hand Weapons, which means his Toughness stays at 5, but he has 25 Wounds and 5 attacks with a critical damage of 5.
 This means he can put the Leader ability Champion of Darkness to good use, and since he also has more survivability than the Marauder Leader, if you only have those two options among your model purchases, it can be a good idea to pick this guy.

 One small note, though: For some reason, Warcry doesn’t have a Chaos Warrior Leader with Chaos Hand Weapon and Runeshield, which is really too bad since the recent resculpts of the Chaos Warriors (which are beautiful models), have no options for building a Leader without the Runeshield (or any basic Chaos Warriors without Runeshields for that matter).